Dynamics of dissipative Landau-Zener transitions in an anisotropic three-level system: RESULTS AND DISCUSSION

-    The 3-LZM without coupling to the phonon bath has been extensively studied \cite{Core-Statis, Core-kiselev, three1, three2}.
+The 3-LZM without coupling to the phonon bath has been extensively studied \cite{Core-Statis, Core-kiselev, three1, three2,three3}, and possibility to control transitions in 3-LZM via external fields was also demonstrated theoretically \cite{Qin16}.
 When the driving field is linear, the anisotropy lifts the energy difference between the $|\pm 1\rangle$ and $|0\rangle$ states.
-The isotropic 3-LZM ($\mathcal{D}=0$) was discussed extensively ~\cite{three1}.
+The isotropic 3-LZM ($\mathcal{D}=0$) was discussed in some detail ~\cite{three1}.
 When $\mathcal{D}$ is zero, transitions between the states $|0\rangle$ and $|1\rangle$ occur simultaneously with transitions between the states $|0\rangle$ and $\ket{-1}$.
-When $\mathcal{D}$ is small, the two LZ transitions are separated by a small amount of time, which allows interferences and yield pulse-shaped pattern in the time evolution of transition probability.
-When $\mathcal{D}$ is large, time interval between the two LZ transitions are too large for the interferences to occur, and the transition probability dynamic resembles two sequential LZ transitions.

-When the 3-LZM is driven by periodic external field, $P_{(\text{-} 1)}(t)$ is equal to $P_{1}(t)$, which is a predictable outcome in consideration of the symmetry of the Hamiltonian in time.
-In this case, $P_{(\pm 1)}(t)$ is non-trivial only if the choice of driving field frequencies and anisotropy suffice certain resonance conditions, which is discussed in ref.~\cite{Core-Statis}.
-The origin of such phenomenon can be attributed to the Coherent Destruction of Tunneling(CDT)\cite{CDT}, which particularly refers to the disappearance of tunneling effect for some parameter regimes.
+When $\mathcal{D}$ is small, the two LZ transitions are slightly separated in time, which allows for interference and yields pulse-shaped pattern in the time evolution of the transition probability.
+When $\mathcal{D}$ is large, the time intervals between the two LZ transitions are too long for the interference to occur, and the transition probability dynamic resembles two sequential LZ transitions.
+When the 3-LZM is driven by the periodic external field, $P_{-1}(t) = P_{1}(t)$ owing to the symmetry of the Hamiltonian.
+In this case, $P_{\pm 1}(t)$ behaves non-trivially if the driving field and anisotropy term fulfill appropriate resonance conditions as discussed in Ref.~\cite{Core-Statis}.
+The origin of such phenomenon can be attributed to the coherent destruction of tunneling (CDT) \cite{CDT}, which is responsible for the disappearance of tunneling effect in some parameter regimes.

-Although works have been done on 3-LZM, the effect of phonon coupling is still not yet fully investigated.
-In this section, we extend the study of the 3-LZM to the phonon coupled regime.
-In III.A, we set the driving field in the 3-LZM linear and analyze the mechanism behind the change of transition probability caused by phonon coupling.
-In III.B, we plot the contour plot of the contour plot of $P_{\text{-} 1} (\mathcal{D}, A_z)$ and explore various of phenomena related to it.
-In III.C, we use multiple phonon modes to mimic the effect of environmental dissipation and quantitatively study the damping effect at different bath coupling strength.
-We note that the unit frequency $\omega$ is chosen to be $\omega_z$ for section III.
-The choice of unit frequency has no influence on the resolved dynamics as long as it is in a reasonable regime.
+In this section, we study how the above results are modified if the 3-LZM coupled to phonon modes.
+In sections III.A and III.B, we consider, respectively, linearly and periodically driven LZM-3 models coupled to a single harmonic mode.
+In section III.C, we explore how a multimode phonon bath affects the LZM-3 dynamics.
+Note that $\omega_z$ is chosen as the unit frequency $\omega$ in this section.